 Special French Roulette Rules

-Talking about the house edge of the game, we have to mention that French Roulette has two special rules that can further reduce the house edge to 1.35%.
-The first rule is called “La Partage” and it allows you to get back half of your wager provided that you place an even-money bet and the ball happens to land in the zero pocket.
-Of course, this comes at a price – the house will keep the other half of your original stake.
+When discussing the house edge, it is important to note that French Roulette has two special rules that can further reduce the house edge to 1.35%.
+The first rule is called “La Partage,” and it allows you to reclaim half of your wager provided you place an even-money bet and the ball lands in the zero pocket.
+Of course, this comes at a price – the house keeps the other half of your original stake.

 “En Prison” is the other rule that many French roulette tables offer.
-It allows players who lose their even-money bets because the ball landed in a zero pocket to try to win their wagers back by leaving their original bets on the same spot on the table for the next spin.
-Winning bets are returned to the players while losing wagers are claimed by the house.
+It allows players who lose their even-money bets because the ball landed in the zero pocket to try to win their wagers back by leaving their original bets on the same spot for the next spin.
+Winning bets are returned to the players, while losing wagers are claimed by the house.

-These two rules stack the odds in the player’s favor and that is why many experienced roulette fans prefer playing French Roulette.
-We have to inform our readers that they might come across European roulette tables that feature these rules.
+These two rules tip the odds in the player’s favor, which is why many experienced roulette fans prefer French Roulette.
+Please note that you might also come across European roulette tables that feature these rules.

 How to Play French Roulette

-If you know how to play European Roulette, you will not encounter any difficulties in playing French Roulette.
-The reason is that French Roulette is no different than the European version of the game in terms of rules.
-To win, you have to guess in which pocket the ball will settle.
-If you decide to visit a land-based casino to enjoy French Roulette, you have to comply with the roulette etiquette.
+If you know how to play European Roulette, you will not encounter any difficulties when playing French Roulette.
+This is because French Roulette is no different from the European version in terms of rules.
+To win, you simply have to guess which pocket the ball will settle in.
+If you decide to visit a land-based casino to enjoy French Roulette, be sure to follow proper roulette etiquette.

 Online French Roulette